ministrudels/node-websockets-chat-room/README.md

 ## Features:

 - Multiple users can chat together in real-time
-- All users get notified when a user joins/leaves their current room
+- All users get notified when a user joins/leaves the current room
+- Maintains the list of active users

 ## Getting Started:
 ### Start the Express server